CommodoreAlex/Android/README.md

-# Android
+# Android Reverse Engineering

-This is a repository storing Android relevant subject matter.
+This repository is dedicated to documenting and demonstrating the process of reverse engineering Android applications.
+It is designed for penetration testers, security researchers, and learners interested in analyzing APKs, bypassing security controls, and uncovering vulnerabilities within Android apps.

+---